 Nigeria is a country with abundant water resources; surface water in forms of rivers and creeks are found in almost every area of the country.
 This is asides groundwater which is also found in excess and higher than in many other sub-Saharan countries.
-You would expect that a country as this would enjoy unlimited access to safe and drinkable water, but this is not the case.
+You would expect that a country as this would enjoy unlimited access to safe and drinkable water.

 In 2015, it was reported that about 60 million people lacked access to basic water, at the very least.
 Only about 48% of the population has access to basic drinking water sources.

 This is in spite of Nigeria’s tropical weather and surplus water resources.
 Most Nigerians rely on alternative water supply such as wells and boreholes.
 These alternative water supply systems are not efficient to guarantee water supply in a country with a large population.
 Why is there such a lack in a country with abundant water resources?
 This article covers the problems of water supply in Nigeria.

 Problems of Water Supply in Nigeria

 Pollution is one of the major causes of water scarcity in Nigeria.
 Most of this pollution is man-made such as waste dumps in rivers and streams.
 These pollutants contaminate water resources and increase uneven access to water supply in Nigeria.
 This is especially true of areas such as Niger Delta where there is a bulk of oil exploration in the country and where oil spillages have contaminated water bodies.
 It is pollutions such as these that has led to the presence of high levels of potentially toxic chemicals such as metals and pesticides, reportedly found in Nigeria’s drinking water.
 These pollutions affect the quality of water available to Nigerians.
 Poor water quality is also the primary cause of diseases such as typhoid fever, diarrhoea and dysentery in Nigeria.